 When it comes to replacing teeth, there are several options: removable dentures, fixed bridges, or dental implants.
 Of these options, dental implants are suited for nearly any situation involving missing teeth.
 Dental implants are considered superior to traditional options for dental replacements because they often require no preparation or restoration of the surrounding teeth and they are anchored in bone.
 Since our dentists have expertise in placing implants, they often recommend this as the best option to replace one or all teeth in the mouth.
 Our doctors have restored thousands of smiles using dental implants, and we do it with great success!

 During your initial consultation, Dr. Baltz and Dr. Rowe will carefully listen to your concerns, provide a comprehensive treatment plan to address oral health concerns, and give you transparent information and fees regarding your treatment.

-If you have suffered tooth loss, please contact Highpoint Dental Care in Aurora today at 303-617-9100 to schedule your free dental implant consultation.
-Our implant dentists serve patients throughout Colorado including Aurora, Parker, Green Valley Ranch, and Centennial.
+If you have suffered any form of tooth loss, please contact Highpoint Dental Care in Aurora today at 303-617-9100 to schedule your free dental implant consultation.
+Dr. Baltz and Dr. Rowe serve patients throughout Colorado including Aurora, Parker, Green Valley Ranch, and Centennial.

-There are many aspects of the dental implant process, and we’re available to answer all of your questions, which may include:
+There are many details to the dental implant process, and we are available to answer any and all of your questions, which may include:

 - What Are the Benefits of Dental Implants?